The COVID-19 vaccine will be available to all Australians in 2021. Read about its safety, development, approval and more.

 This weakened animal virus is known as a ‘viral vector’.
 Once the viral vector enters the body, immune cells then recognise the spike protein as foreign and begin building an immune response against it.

 Do COVID-19 vaccines stop transmission of the virus?

-Clinical trials have shown that the Pfizer, AstraZeneca and Novavax vaccines protect against COVID-19 symptoms and severe disease after a person receives two doses.
+Clinical trials have shown that both the Pfizer and AstraZeneca vaccines protect against COVID-19 symptoms and severe disease after a person receives 2 doses.